gov-cy/govcy-express-services/INSTALL-NOTES.md

 ```

 ## 3. Prepare for local development
-Add .env file and create certs for local development.
+Add `secrets/.env` file and create certs for local development.

 ### Create certs for local development
 1. open `Git Bash`and run: